 The archaeology exhibit, however, was fascinating.
 As happened in many cities in Europe, one building was built on the remains of an earlier one.
 Currently, they are painstakingly uncovering pieces of the old Wawel, and you can wander through some of these remains, in this exhibit.

 Although we didn’t go inside the apartments, the architecture of the Royal Castle was lovely.
 The cathedral was also magnificent and filled with ornately carved tombs of Krakow’s royalty.

 Our final stop was the intriguingly titled Dragon’s Den.
 It is a series of caves under the Wawel, where a dragon of Polish legends is said to have lived.
-It is best to visit the Dragon’s Den at the end of your tour, as the caves exit outside the Wawel complex.
+It is best to visit the Dragon’s Den at the end of your tour, as the cave’s exit is outside the Wawel complex.
 There you will see the Wawel Dragon or at least his statue.

 Best Day Trips from Krakow Poland

 We were only in Krakow for two nights and knew we’d be headed out to the countryside for our Polish-Belgian wedding, so we decided to spend all our time sightseeing in Krakow itself.
 If you’re in the city longer or wish to venture further afield, there are loads of great half and full day trips you can take.

 The one thing you really shouldn’t miss is a trip to Wieliczka Salt Mine (Read all about our visit here).
 Here are more ideas of great day trips from Krakow: